fl1d/w0ex.github.io/_pages/home_en.md

     <br>● Friday, December 18, 2020 at noon</B><br>
     Tokyo Tech Academy for Super Smart Society is accepting additional registration applications."
     url: "/guide_en/"
     btn_label: "See more"
     btn_class: "btn--primary"

-  - image_path: /assets/images/info-session-fall2020.png
-    alt: "WISE-SSS Admissions information session"
-    title: "WISE-SSS Admissions information session"
-    excerpt: "<B>Date：Wednesday, October 21, 16:15-17:30<br>Venue：Online or Lecture Theatre (Ookayama campus W531)</B><br>
-    If you are interested in the WISE-SSS program, please join us.<br>
-    ※The venue will be announced on this page as soon as it is confirmed."
-    url: "/info-session-fall2020_en/"
-    btn_label: "See more"
-    btn_class: "btn--primary"